acomaviation/aerobid-legal-docs/general_terms_and_conditions.md

 3.8 Unless otherwise indicated, the Charter Price and all other charges provided for in the Agreement are exclusive of applicable value added or sales tax which shall be paid in addition by the Charterer to the Supplier at the applicable rate based on the regulations of the country where the service has been/will be provided.

-3.9 The Charterer shall pay the Charter Price in full in the currency stated in the Agreement or as stated in the invoice in advance of the ETD by wire transfer, Debit or credit card, apple pay, google or approved cryptocurrencies without deductions to the bank account designated or via pay link to Supplier in the Agreement or the Invoice raised against the services.
+3.9 The Charterer shall pay the Charter Price in full in the currency stated in the Agreement or as stated in the invoice in advance of the ETD by wire transfer, debit or credit card, Apple Pay, Google Pay or approved cryptocurrencies without deductions to the bank account designated or via pay link to Supplier in the Agreement or the Invoice raised against the services.
 In this regard, it must be noted that in case of conflict between the payment details mentioned in the Agreement and those mentioned in the invoice, the details in the invoice shall prevail.

 3.10 No set-off or counterclaim (whether arising in respect of the Agreement or any other carriage) shall entitle the Charterer to withhold payment of any sums whatsoever payable to the Supplier under or by reason of the Agreement.
 If the Charterer is required to withhold any part of any payment payable by it to the Supplier hereunder or to make any deduction therefrom, it shall pay such additional amount as may be necessary so that, after making such withholding or deduction, the Supplier shall receive from the Charterer the full amount of such payment.